 By the time the Rattanakosin era got established, which you can see as the current Bangkok, Lavo got abandoned.

 Things to do in Lopburi

-PS: There are not many pictures of monkeys on this post cause I carefully tucked my camera away many a times 🙂
+There are not many pictures of monkeys in this post because I carefully tucked my camera away many times.

 Wat Phrasri Rattana Mahatat